uguisu/dynamic-pip/README.md

 ## Future version
 - [ ] generate a report about all installed packages
 - [ ] find package exist
-- [ ] auto-detect packages with custom version from github
 - [ ] verify hash
-- [ ] install from local file
 - [ ] install from compressed file
 - [ ] install from FTP
 - [ ] dynamic `import`